MC Tunes: 808 State

 Tunes first worked with 808 State on the 1990 album The North at Its Heights (ZTT Records).
 The album was a moderate success, reaching number 26 in the UK Albums Chart, and also saw European and Japanese releases.
 It spawned three UK singles that entered the UK Singles Chart: "The Only Rhyme That Bites" (ZTT, 1990) reached number 10 and again (ZTT, 1992) reached number 47, "Tunes Splits The Atom" (ZTT, 1990) number 18 and "Primary Rhyming" (ZTT, 1990) peaked at number 67 – this was also the first of the singles to have the 'versus 808 State' wording removed from the cover credits.
 Each single was supported by a promotional video.
 On 19 November 2011 a deluxe edition of The North at Its Heights was released by ZTT Records in Japan, due to a resurgence of interest in this work.
 The release featured seven additional tracks including "Dance Yourself To Death" – Dust Bros club mix: remixed by the Dust Bros; and a remake of "The Only Rhyme That Bites" – Ugly as Sin mix: remixed and remodelled by Tunes for the release.

 In 1992, Tunes recorded the single "Digital Bad Boy" / "Could You Understand" (Juice Box) with A Guy Called Gerald.

-'The Only Rhyme That Bites' video was recorded in the basement of the old Express Newspapers building on Ancoats Lane.
+'The Only Rhyme That Bites' video was recorded in the basement of the old Express Newspapers building on Great Ancoats Street.